-- 112. For any particular Plaintiff or class member in whose case ICE advocates for EOIR's exercise of jurisdiction in derogation of USCIS's initial jurisdiction, ICE acts to bring about the final action of foreclosing a hearing of the claim in a non-adversarial setting and effectively transferring initial jurisdiction of the case to EOIR. - leave asylum officers with no discretion.
+127. For any particular Plaintiff or class member in whose case ICE advocates for EOIR's exercise of jurisdiction in derogation of USCIS's initial jurisdiction, ICE acts to bring about the final action of foreclosing a hearing of the claim in a non-adversarial setting and effectively transferring initial jurisdiction of the case to EOIR.

+128. The directives in the 2019 Redetermination Memo establish a binding norm and leave asylum officers with no discretion.
 Specifically, the 2019 Redetermination Memo states, "The asylum officer must evaluate whether the asylum application was filed by a UAC by making an independent factual inquiry as to whether the individual met the UAC definition at the time of first filing the asylum application."
 Ex.
 1 at 3 (emphasis added).
 Additionally, "[i]f EOIR has explicitly determined that USCIS does not have jurisdiction over an asylum application because it is not one filed by a UAC, the asylum officer will defer to that determination."
 Ex.
-1 at 4 n.5 (emphasis added). - 114.
-The 2019 Redetermination Memo imposes new legal burdens on and alters the legal rights and interests of asylum seekers who have previously been determined to be UACs.
+1 at 4 n.5 (emphasis added).

+129. The 2019 Redetermination Memo imposes new legal burdens on and alters the legal rights and interests of asylum seekers who have previously been determined to be UACs.
 Specifically, the 2019 Redetermination Memo provides, "As the party invoking USCIS jurisdiction, the individual filing for asylum bears the burden to establish that he or she met the UAC definition, which includes the applicant's burden to establish his or her age, and that the applicant was unaccompanied, at the time of first filing the asylum application."
 Ex.
 1 at 3.
 It also specifically defers to EOIR's determination that USCIS lacks jurisdiction because the asylum application is not one filed by a UAC.
 Ex.
-1 at 4 n.5. - 115.
+1 at 4 n.5.

 Defendants did not undertake notice-and-comment rulemaking prior to issuing the 2019 Redetermination Memo.

-116. The policy announced in the 2019 Redetermination Memo sets forth legislative rules and is thus not exempt from the APA's requirements of notice and comment.
-The 2019 Redetermination Memo reflects a legislative policy judgment, not merely interpretative guidance.
+131. The policy announced in the 2019 Redetermination Memo sets forth legislative rules and is thus not exempt from the APA's requirements of notice and comment.
+The 2019 Redetermination Memo reflects a legislative policy judgment, not merely interpretive guidance.